alnavski98/HuskyBot/README.md

 ## Features to be added
 - Display current date and time
-- Fetch random inspirational quotes
+- Fetch random inspirational quotes from the web
 - Display information about the server
 - Coinflip for making easier decisions
 - Fetch random pictures of huskies